-If the EPA ignores this opportunity and renews Vales Point's exemption, it will lock in dangerous emissions for another five years, which will have dire consequences for children on Central Coast and at Lake Macquarie.
+If the EPA and Government ignores this opportunity, it will lock in dangerous emissions which have dire consequences for children on Central Coast and at Lake Macquarie.

-For the health of these children, we cannot afford to squander this opportunity to clear the air.
+For the health of these children, we cannot afford to squander these opportunities to clear the air.